rmidura/EMDigIt/README.md

 - Expand functionality for analyzing historical travel costs, modes, and spatial relationships.

 **Credits**
-Project Director: Rachel Midura
+- Project Director: Rachel Midura
-Data Visualization Designer: Michael Stamper
+- Data Visualization Designer: Michael Stamper
-Github Repository: Sai Chaitanya Davuluri
+- Code Optimization and Github Repository: Sai Chaitanya Davuluri

 **Acknowledgments**
 Supported by the National Endowment for the Humanities (NEH).
 Views expressed do not necessarily reflect those of NEH.
+Find out more at www.neh.gov.

 To learn more about this project, please visit - https://emdigit.org